-PCC is giving second-tier priority registration status to all students who need three or less courses to complete an Associate degree (AA/AS, AA-T/AS-T)!
+PCC is giving second-tier priority registration status to students who plan to enroll in the final courses they need to complete an associate degree (AA/AS, AA-T/AS-T)!

-- Will register for your final classes needed to complete your degree(s) in the upcoming term.
+- Plan to register for your final classes in the upcoming term

-- Have not received PCC Complete priority registration in a pervious term.
+- Have not received PCC Complete priority registration in a previous term

 When to Apply

 Please submit your request early.
-Submissions received towards the end of the deadline will have a delay or may not be processed due to time constraints.
-You may apply during the following periods to receive an earlier registration date for the terms listed:
+Submissions received toward the end of the period may be delayed or may not be processed due to time constraints.

 How to Apply